Happy Habits: 10 Simple Daily Habits for a Happier Life

 4 | movement

-Most happy people have some kind of movement practice.
-It does not necessarily have to be a daily exercise routine, but happy people move their bodies consistently and in a way that feels good for them.
+Movement as a habit doesn’t necessarily have to be a daily exercise routine, but happy people do move their bodies consistently and in a way that feels good for them.

-In her interview, Dr. Kelly McGonigal explained that, just “three-minutes of movement can change your mood toward happiness”.
+In our interview with exercise and movement expert, Dr. Kelly McGonigal she noted that, just “three-minutes of movement can change your mood toward happiness.”

 5 | nature